yaslore/deepseek-ollama-openwebui/links and commands.md

 ## Step 2 - Choose a DeepSeek version

 Select a DeepSeek AI version based on your needs.
 For coding purposes, **DeepSeek Coder v2** is recommended.
+If you wonder the latest Reasoning model, here is the R1 link  [Ollama DeepSeek R1 Options](https://ollama.com/library/deepseek-r1)

 ## Step 3 - Install DeepSeek AI